bibbox/app-hapi-fhir/INSTALL-APP.md

 ### Global FHIR test server

-You can chnage to the global HAPI FHIR testing server on the top right:
+You can change to the global HAPI FHIR testing server on the top right:

 ![Screenshot04](assets/install-screen-04.png)